Last Updated on March 6, 2026

 - Debenture securities are transferable securities and can be sold in the secondary market.

-- At the time of liquidation, the repayment of debentures is given priority before any payment to shareholders from the company assets of the company.
+- At the time of liquidation, the repayment of debentures is given priority before any payment to shareholders from the company’s assets.

 - Convertible debentures can be converted into equity shares, and other remaining debt instruments are termed non-convertible debentures.